SmallDev/OfferProject/README.md

 # OfferProject
-Test App with UI worked on Kendo UI
+Test App with UI working on Kendo UI